-- All written quotations or tenders must be opened by the Head of Service (or authorised officer) and witnessed by an officer other than the contracting officer - iv.
-Electronic quotations or tenders should be submitted through an approved e-tendering platform or portal; these will be into a secure designated e-mail address which will be accessible, at the designated opening time, only by the relevant Head of Service or authorised officer - v.
-Once the submission deadline has passed a summary of quotations and tenders received shall immediately be recorded and initialled by officers present - vi.
+- ii.
+Appropriate arrangements must be made to ensure quotations and tenders are kept secure until opening - iii.
+All written quotations or tenders must be opened by the Head of Service (or authorised officer) and witnessed by an officer other than the contracting officer - iv.
+Electronic quotations or tenders should be submitted through an approved e-tendering platform or portal; these will be into a secure designated e-mail address which will be accessible, at the designated opening time, only by the relevant Head of Service or authorised officer - Once the submission deadline has passed a summary of quotations and tenders received shall immediately be recorded and initialled by officers present - vi.
 If any quotation or tender other than the lowest is accepted the reasons for doing so shall be recorded by the person with authority to accept, and details should remain available for inspection for the life of the contract or a period of six years, whichever the longer - vii.
 An appropriate contract will be formed either by using the Civica Purchasing System to place an order or other appropriate methods to form a contract with the required terms; refer to Legal Services for further advice